 New York City Ballet

-Choreographer George Balanchine and impresario Lincoln Kirstein shaped the history of 20th century dance when they formed in 1948 the Ballet Society.
-Only 3 years after the conclusion of World War II, they presented their new company at New York’s City Center for Music and Drama, before transforming the ensemble into a New York City Ballet.
+Choreographer George Balanchine and impresario Lincoln Kirstein shaped the history of 20th century dance when they formed the Ballet Society in 1946.
+Only one year after the conclusion of World War II, they presented their new company at New York’s City Center for Music and Drama, before transforming the ensemble into the New York City Ballet.
 Balanchine created works that were the basis of the company’s repertory until his death in 1983.
 His vision influenced dance across the United States and Europe.
 For decades, he worked closely with choreographer Jerome Robbins, who was considered one of the founding choreographers of the company.
 The New York City Ballet went on to become the premier ballet company in the United States and still has the largest repertoire of any American ballet company.

 American Ballet Theatre

-When the American Ballet Theatre was launched in the Autumn of 1939 by Lucia Chase and Oliver Smith, the aim was to create ‘a large-scale company with an eclectic repertory’, developing a repertoire of the best ballets from the past and encouraging the creation of new works by gifted young choreographers.
-Under the direction of Chase and Smith from 1945 to 1980, the American Ballet Theatre performed new works and classics, such as Swan Lake, Romeo and Juliet, Giselle, and La Bayadère.
+When the American Ballet Theatre was launched in the autumn of 1939 by Lucia Chase and Oliver Smith, the aim was to create ‘a large-scale company with an eclectic repertory’, developing a repertoire of the best ballets from the past and encouraging the creation of new works by gifted young choreographers.
+Under the direction of Chase and Smith until 1980, the American Ballet Theatre performed new works and classics, such as Swan Lake, Romeo and Juliet, Giselle and La Bayadère.
 Nowadays, it is recognised as one of the world’s leading classical ballet companies.